 In this context, the different degrees of competition that may prevail may need to be factored in.
-For instance, the local access network is characterised by a higher degree of capillarity than the backhaul network, which may make it more difficult to be replicated; therefore, some physical infrastructure access providers may be capable of providing wholesale services for the purpose of deploying a backhaul telecommunications network, but not for the purpose of deploying the access part of the network.
+For instance, the local access network is more densely widespread than the backhaul network, which may make it more difficult to be replicated; therefore, some physical infrastructure access providers may be capable of providing wholesale services for the purpose of deploying a backhaul telecommunications network, but not for the purpose of deploying the access part of the network.

-However, when considering market boundaries, NRAs should be cognizant of how network functions are converging (i.e. networks are being constructed for multiple purposes).
+However, when considering market boundaries, NRAs should be cognisant of how network functions are converging (i.e. networks are being constructed for multiple purposes).